Skip to content

 Meson

-Meson generates a compilation database automatically during setup:
+Meson generates a compilation database automatically:

 bash